-If the amount of PV modules with a lifetime until 2030 were to be converted into cash equivalents by recycling and extracting materials, this would result in about 400 million euros.
-This waste, in turn, could produce 60 million or 18 GW of new panels.
-And by 2050 this figure will rise to 15 billion dollars per year.
+If the amount of PV modules with a lifetime until 2030 were to be converted into cash equivalents by recycling and extracting materials, this would result in approx 400 million euros.
+This PV waste, in turn, could produce 60 million new panels or 18 GW.
+And by 2050 this figure will rise to 13.375.200.000,00 billion euros per year.
 From this amount of waste, 2 billion PV modules can be produced, equivalent to 630 GW.
 Source: www.solarify.eu